 Conclusion

 Canadian paediatricians reported that CMC experienced adverse health outcomes during the COVID-19 pandemic, including disruptions to family caregiving and community supports.
+They also describe benefits related to the pandemic including the expansion of virtual care.
 These results highlight the need for healthcare, community and education policymakers to collaborate with families to optimize their health.

 Keywords